Tourist killed in hot air balloon crash in Egypt

 The Sindbad hot air balloon company, whose craft crashed, identified the deceased as an Australian man.

-"The balloon was getting ready to land at 6:30 a.m., when a sudden, strong wind erupted causing a hard landing," Hany Al-Sayyed, Sinbad's traffic manager, told CNN.
+"The balloon was getting ready to land at 6:30 a.m., when a sudden, strong wind erupted, causing a hard landing," Hany Al-Sayyed, Sinbad's traffic manager, told CNN.

 "The victim is an Australian man of South African descent.
 His head was hit during the landing.
 Most of the other injuries are minor, scratches to the torso, and they were taken to the hospital," he said.

-The statement from the Civil Aviation Authority said it had started an investigation into the circumstances of the accident.
+The statement from the Civil Aviation Authority said it had started an investigation.

-The pilot, who was injured and is hospitalized, is being questioned, according to state media.
+The pilot, who was hospitalized, is being questioned, according to state media.